What Is Epithelioid Mesothelioma?

 Epithelial mesothelioma patients may find hope in knowing this cell type typically responds well to treatments.

-You may still have questions or concerns about seeking treatment if you have been recently diagnosed with epithelioid mesothelioma.
+You may still have questions or concerns about seeking treatment if you are a victim of asbestos exposure who has been diagnosed with epithelioid mesothelioma.

-Thankfully, many mesothelioma specialists are available to help you get treatment for epithelial mesothelioma.
+Thankfully, there are specialists across the country who can help you get treatment for epithelial mesothelioma.
 These treatments may include surgery, chemotherapy, radiation therapy, and more.

 Get matched with a local epithelioid mesothelioma specialist for free today.